gumyr/build123d/docs/introductory_examples.rst

 28. Locating features based on Faces
 ---------------------------------------------------

-We create a triangular prism with ``Mode.PRIVATE`` and then later use the faces of this object to cut holes in a sphere.
-We are able to create multiple Workplanes at the same time by unpacking the list of faces.
+We create a triangular prism with :class:`~build_enums.Mode` ``.PRIVATE`` and then later use the faces of this object to cut holes in a sphere.
+We are able to create multiple workplanes by looping over the list of faces.

 .. image:: assets/general_ex28.svg
     :align: center